Choosing whether to breastfeed or formula feed their baby is one of the biggest decisions expectant and new parents will make.

 Time and frequency of feedings.
 Because formula is less digestible than breast milk, formula-fed babies usually need to eat less often than breastfed babies.

 Diet.
 Women who opt to formula feed don't have to worry about the things they eat or drink that could affect their babies.

 As with breastfeeding, there are some challenges to consider when deciding whether to formula feed.

 Lack of antibodies.
-None of the antibodies found in breast milk are found in manufactured formula, which means that formula doesn't provide the baby with the added protection against infection and illness that breast milk does.
+None of the antibodies found in breast milk are in manufactured formula.
+So formula can't provide a baby with the added protection against infection and illness that breast milk does.

 Possibility of producing gas and constipation.
 Formula-fed babies may have more gas and firmer bowel movements than breastfed babies.

 Deciding how you will feed your baby is not an easy decision to make.
 You'll really only know the right choice for your family once your baby comes.